Meet 30 Baylor women who have made their marks on the world of education

 Since that groundbreaking beginning, countless women have come through the halls of Baylor before going on to do amazing things.
 Here’s a look at some Baylor Bears who have made big impacts in education — at Baylor and beyond:

-Lily McIlroy Russell, 1911, held several roles at Baylor from 1926-58 and was beloved by students who knew her.
+Lily McIlroy Russell (1911) held multiple roles at Baylor from 1926-58, and was beloved by students who knew her.

 (Other early female deans and chairs at Baylor include Roxy Grove, chair of the School of Music from 1926-42; Lorena Stretch, dean of the School of Education from 1935-57; and Margaret Amsler, acting dean of Baylor Law School in 1946.)